diogoneves07/acai-app/README.md

-## Açai App
+## Açaí App

-Essa é uma aplicaçãos simples que simula um sistema de venda de açãi.
+Essa é uma aplicaçãos simples que simula um sistema de venda de açaí.

 ## Configuração